devmahbe/WALL-E/Wall-E/README.md

-# Mars Rover Sensor Monitoring System
+# A Prototype Rover for Hazardous Environment Monitoring System

-A web-based monitoring system for Mars Rover environmental sensors.
+A web-based monitoring system for Rover environmental sensors.
 This system collects and displays data from various sensors including temperature, humidity, and gas levels.

 ## Features